 Their views are echoed by a rapidly growing anti-immigration lobby throughout the Western world.
 Well, according to a report from University College London—one of the world’s top educational establishments—between 2004 and 2014, immigrants from the European Union put $15 billion more into the British economy than they took out.
 In fact, the ethnic group which took out more in benefits than it put in was the native-born Brits who—over the same period—cost their country an estimated $700 billion more in welfare, education and health benefits than they paid in taxes.

 And what about the millions of aliens that Trump plans to deport?
 Well, according to the US Immigration Policy Centre, Latinos spent $1.5 trillion in 2015 and the Asians $775 billion.
 Of course, most of these people are legal, but still it is clear that if he has his way Trump will send a lot of money to the other side of his wall.

 Opposition to immigration is not just based on cash.
 There is also a strong argument that they are undermining native cultures.
 It is true that people bring customs across borders.
-My family, for instance, make a point of celebrating Thanksgiving.
+My family, for instance, make a point of celebrating the traditional American holiday of Thanksgiving.
 Every year we invite our British friends and thank them for making us welcome.
 Some have adopted the custom.

-Successive waves of immigrants have all been villified as cultural contaminants.
-The Irish and Poles were attacked as heathen Catholics.
+Successive waves of immigrants have all been vilified as cultural contaminants.
+In the US, the Irish and Poles were attacked as heathen Catholics.
 Italian immigrants were accused of stealing jobs.
 The Chinese and Japanese were lumped together as “The Yellow Peril.”
-But somehow they have all been absorbed into the overarching American culture while at the same time contributing their own customs which help to keep America the vibrant and exciting country that it is.
+In the seventeenth and eighteenth centuries, French Huguenots swelled the population of Britain by a staggering ten percent.
+But their craft skills are credited with laying the foundations of Britain’s industrial revolution.